Content templates

 (Optional) Add keywords to help organize your templates.
 Enter a term in the search field and select from results, or select Add keyword:

-Enter your content.
+Select Add and add content for each field, then select Done.
 The preview updates as you type.
 Open channel templates do not have a preview.

 - For HTML, select the paste or upload option and add your HTML.